Steps to protect your practice from a cyber security incident

 - intrusion detection and protection.

-Ask your provider the following questions to help facilitate this process:
+Ask the provider the following questions to help facilitate this process:

 - How are these maintained?